Pixplicity/beginners-workshop/lesson2/README.md

 And than add the `@DebugLog` annotation to any method you want to _debug log_.

-A couple of the Activity life cycle methods in the [MainActivity](sample02/lifecyclelogger/src/main/java/org/dutchaug/workshop/beginners/lifecyclelogger/MainActivity.java) in [sample02](sample02) are annotated with the `@DebugLog` annotation.
+A couple of the Activity life cycle methods in the [MainActivity](lesson02/lifecyclelogger/src/main/java/org/dutchaug/workshop/beginners/lifecyclelogger/MainActivity.java) in [lesson02](lesson02) are annotated with the `@DebugLog` annotation.
 Take that project for a spin to get a grasp of how your activity is managed by the system.
 Tip, rotate your device and see what happens.
 Can you explain why this happens?

 ## Exercises

-### Adding new views to the layout
+### Exercise 02.01: Adding new views to the layout

-Open the [activity_main.xml](sample02/lifecyclelogger/src/main/res/layout/activity_main.xml) file in the [sample02](sample02) project in Android Studio and click on the **Design** tab next to the **Text** tab below.
+Open the [activity_main.xml](lesson02/lifecyclelogger/src/main/res/layout/activity_main.xml) file in the [lesson02](lesson02) project in Android Studio and click on the **Design** tab next to the **Text** tab below.
 You should see something like this.

 ![Android Design Tool View](img/as-design-tool-view.png)
 > Android Design Tool View

 On the left you see a long list of **Views** or _widgets_.
 Grab a **Person Name** from the **Text Fields** section and place it under the **TextView** view.
 Grab a **Button** from the **Widgets** section and place it under the **EditText** view.

-### Referencing views in the layout in your code
+### Exercise 02.02: Referencing views in the layout in your code

 To get a reference to the views in the layout in your code you can create a resource-id for every view you want to interact with.
-Creating an id is done by adding an **android:id** attribute to the views and giving them an (e.g.) **@+id/uniquenameforyourview** value.
-The "@"-sign identifies a resource (we already saw references to string resources via **@string/app_name** for instance).
+Creating an id is done by adding an `android:id` attribute to the views and giving them an (e.g.) `@+id/uniquenameforyourview` value.
+The "@"-sign identifies a resource (we already saw references to string resources via `@string/app_name` for instance).
 The "+"-sign just before the **id** indicates we want to _create_ and id.
-If we forget the "+"-sign the **@id/uniquenameforyourview** becomes a _reference_.
+If we forget the "+"-sign the `@id/uniquenameforyourview` becomes a _reference_.

-Go ahead and add **android:id** attributes to the **TextView**, **EditText** and **Button** views in the [activity_main.xml](sample02/lifecyclelogger/src/main/res/layout/activity_main.xml) file.
+Go ahead and add `android:id` attributes to the **TextView**, **EditText** and **Button** views in the [activity_main.xml](lesson02/lifecyclelogger/src/main/res/layout/activity_main.xml) file.

-Now open the [MainActivity](sample02/lifecyclelogger/src/main/java/org/dutchaug/workshop/beginners/lifecyclelogger/MainActivity.java) file in Android Studio.
-When our acitivity is created (in **onCreate**) and our contentView is set the layout in the XML file gets _inflated_ by the Android System.
+Now open the [MainActivity](lesson02/lifecyclelogger/src/main/java/org/dutchaug/workshop/beginners/lifecyclelogger/MainActivity.java) file in Android Studio.
+When our acitivity is created (in `onCreate()`) and our contentView is set the layout in the XML file gets _inflated_ by the Android System.
 This basically means whatever is in the XML file will be used to create a _View hierarchy_ of plain Java objects we can interact with in our code.
-We can only create references to our views in the layout, if they have a proper **id**.
-We can reference them by calling the **findViewById(int id)** method like this.
+We can only create references to our views in the layout, if they have a proper `id`.
+We can reference them by calling the `findViewById(int id)` method like this.

 ```java
 TextView textView = (TextView) findViewById(R.id.uniquenameforyourview);
 ```

-Go ahead and hook-up all the views in the **onCreate** method in [MainActivity](sample02/lifecyclelogger/src/main/java/org/dutchaug/workshop/beginners/lifecyclelogger/MainActivity.java).
+Go ahead and hook-up all the views in the `onCreate()` method in [MainActivity](lesson02/lifecyclelogger/src/main/java/org/dutchaug/workshop/beginners/lifecyclelogger/MainActivity.java).
 Make _fields_ out of the view references while you are at it, so you can reference them from other methods in your class (not just the onCreate method).

-### Interacting with the views
+### Exercise 02.03: Interacting with the views

-You can [click on any view](http://developer.android.com/reference/android/view/View.html#setOnClickListener(android.view.View.OnClickListener)) in Android, but **Buttons** are, of course, the ideal things to click on.
+You can [click on any view](http://developer.android.com/reference/android/view/View.html#setOnClickListener(android.view.View.OnClickListener) in Android, but **Buttons** are, of course, the ideal things to click on.
 You can listen to a button click by implementing- and adding a **View.OnCLickListener** to your button.

 ```java
 button.setOnClickListener(this);
 ```

 What we are saying here is that our **MainActivity** should implement the **View.OnCLickListener** interface.
-If you have added the above line in your **onCreate** method you'll see a red curly line under the **this** reference.
-Move your cursor on the **this** keyword and press **alt-enter**.
+If you have added the above line in your `onCreate()` method you'll see a red curly line under the `this` reference.
+Move your cursor on the `this` keyword and press `Alt+Enter`.
 Select the second option.
-You are then prompted to implement the **onClick** method, which is just what we need
+You are then prompted to implement the `onClick()` method, which is just what we need

 ![Android Studio quick-fix](img/as-quick-fix.png)

-Now in the **onClick(View v)** method try to read the value from the **EditText** reference and use that value to update the **TextView** reference.
+Now in the `onClick(View v)` method try to read the value from the **EditText** reference and use that value to update the **TextView** reference.

-### Change the app icon
+### Exercise 02.04: Change the app icon

 By default you get this standard app launch icon for new Android projects

 ![Default launch icon](img/ic_launcher.png)